Feature Brief: VMware Cloud Sizer

 Advanced Sizer (Non-VDI)

-Advanced Sizer New is now called Advanced Sizer (Non-VDI) to reflect that it caters to server workloads.
+The name of this Sizer option reflects that it caters to server workloads.
+This is the most sophisticated version of the Sizer and can provide you with the most accurate results.
 Using this type of sizer allows you to provide manual inputs for server virtual machines and fine-tune parameters.
-It also supports data collection from RVTools or Live Optics.
+It also supports data collection from RVTools, Live Optics or VMware Aira Operations.
 You can also use more than one workload profile which provides a more granular approach and allows you to make better assumptions on required resources.
 If required, you can duplicate the existing workload profile to avoid manual inputs for additional VMs.

 Sizer looks at each workload individually allowing to find VMs unsuitable for the cloud infrastructure and give a more accurate recommendation by providing individual workload placement.

 In addition to that Advanced Sizer allows you to select Add-on integrated services that would add a footprint to the capacity consumed by the system workloads.
-VMware HCX allows you to extend On-Premises environments to the cloud for seamless application migration.
-Cloud Disaster Recovery or VMware Site Recovery enables Disaster Recovery service depending on the required balance between flexibility and cost efficiency.
+With the sizer, you can consider use cases such as migration with VMware HCX (having granular control of the appliances), disaster recovery with the flexibility of choice between VMware Live Recovery or VMware Site Recovery options and additional networking and security scenarios enabled by VMware NSX Advanced Firewall capabilities.

-The import option allows you to use RVTools or Live Optics data collected from the customer’s environment and provides a choice to consider the power state of virtual machines to import and whether to use utilized or provisioned storage and memory.
+The import option allows you to use RVTools, Live Optics or VMware Aria Operations data collected from the customer’s environment and provides a choice to consider the power state of virtual machines to import and whether to use utilized or provisioned storage and memory.

 After importing new workload profile is created with the total number of VMs, average values for vCPU, RAM and Storage per VM, and the ability to tune additional inputs on the same page.

-Performance metrics from the Live Optics data samples are used to determine storage recommendations for the sizer to automatically select either vSAN or External Storage for individual Virtual Machines.
+Performance metrics from the Live Optics or VMware Aira Operations data samples are used to determine storage recommendations for the sizer to automatically select either vSAN or External Storage for individual Virtual Machines.
 This is different from RVTools import where, by default, External Storage would be used unless “vSAN Only” option is selected in profile settings.

 Advanced Sizer (VDI)